onoratod/cen-sas-intro/_build/html/_sources/README.md

 - Create the corresponding markdown file or Jupyter Notebook
 - Add a line in the `_toc.yml` file so Jupyter Books knows where this content should go

-The first step is to simply save your markdown file or Jupyter Notebook in the relevent location in the `content` folder.
+The first step is to simply save your markdown file or Jupyter Notebook in the relevent location.
 To add `my_new_file.md` to the website, you would add the following line to `_toc.yml`

 ```
-- file: content/my_new_file.md
+- file: my_new_file.md
 ```

 ### Incorporating the Changes

-Once you've added your markdown or Jupyter Notebook file to the `content` folder and updated the `_toc.yml` file you need to "re-build" the Jupyter Book to incorporate your changes into the website's html files.
+Once you've added your markdown or Jupyter Notebook file updated the `_toc.yml` file you need to "re-build" the Jupyter Book to incorporate your changes into the website's html files.
 To do this simply run

 ```
 jupyter-book build cen-sas-intro